 Why Employers Conduct Background Checks

 Why do employers want to know so much about you?
-Employers are more cautious than ever when bringing in new staff.
+Employers are cautious when bringing in new staff.
 They often conduct pre-employment background checks to make sure that there are no surprises waiting after they make a hire.
-It's much easier not to hire someone than it is to have to terminate them if a problem arises after they have been hired.
+It's much easier not to hire someone than it is to have to terminate them if a problem arises after they come aboard.

 The type and quantity of information checked depends on the employer's hiring policy.
 The type of job for which you're being considered will also play a part.
 Some companies don't check applicants' backgrounds at all, while others scrutinize applicants very carefully.

 What Employers Want to Know